 The public land within National Forests is open to hunting.
 Portable observation stands that do not damage live trees may be used.
 Please contact the Androscoggin Ranger District for more information on bear baiting on National Forest lands at (603) 466-2713.

-Acadia National Park & the Appalachian Nation Scenic Trail — hunting, trapping, and/or possessing a weapon is prohibited on land administered by the National Park Service.
+Acadia National Park & the Appalachian National Scenic Trail — hunting, trapping, and/or possessing a weapon is prohibited on land administered by the National Park Service.
 For further information on these lands contact:

 Mount Desert Island (MDI) is located within the geographic boundary of WMD 26.